AUDIO | WORDS | IMAGES | VIDEO | TYPE

 - Zelda Sue MacBarnsfarsnie, Soothsayer for the Daily Hamster

 I keep an occasional blog called Novalark on Wordpress.
 You can find it HERE.
 Novalark is a term I came across listening to William S Burroughs on the album "Sugar, Alcohol, and Meat".
 I always liked that word, but was never able to think of a way to use it until recently.
-I thought Nova means new, and Lark is a kind of adventure.
-Lark was also a model of car by Studebaker, which makes the term even more amusing.
-You will find many different amusements on Novalark, interspersed with moments of clarity and insight.
+Nova means new, and Lark is a kind of adventure.
+Lark was also a model of car by Studebaker, and Nova was a model of car made by Chevrolet that I owned, and this all makes the term even more amusing.
+You will find many different amusements and diversions on Novalark, interspersed with a few moments of clarity and insight.

-I used to write a column at CreativeSynth called SPARK.
-Those articles are now available below.
+I used to write a column at an online magazine for electronic music, CreativeSynth.
+The column was called SPARK.
+Those articles are available below.

 I've re-edited them a bit, making them more worthwhile a read with fewer typos.

-The last sections on the Lifecycles of Cultural Commodities was the basis of a lecture I gave at the Refrains Conference in Vancouver Canada, in October 2001.
+The last sections, titled Lifecycles of Cultural Commodities was the basis of a lecture I gave at the Refrains Conference in Vancouver Canada, in October 2001.
 I think the points in it still stand, but aren't properly applied.
-I think that the scope isn't merely a style of music, but music itself as it has come to exist in this age of Mechanical Reproduction.
+I think that the scope isn't merely a style of music, but music itself as it has come to exist in this age of Mechanical Reproduction, and will come to fruition as a discourse on post-Musical society.

 Life on the Border